pushsecurity/saas-attacks/README.md

 </div>

+> [!NOTE]
+> We're hiring!
+If you're into the kind of research we're doing here and based in the US, we'd love to [hear from you](https://pushsecurity.bamboohr.com/careers/74?source=aWQ9MzQ%3D)!

 # SaaS attack techniques

 This repository is a collection of SaaS-specific attack techniques.
 It is intended to be a resource for security researchers, red/blue teams, and penetration testers to learn about and share SaaS attack techniques.